AbodeSodiq/Drug-Use-Analysis/README.md

 ## Overview
-This analysis was conducted over 33 months (from December 2021 to August 2024) to understand the usage of drugs in the clinic.
-The patients are adults with no children or pediatrics.
+This analysis was conducted over 33 months to understand drug usage in the clinic.
+The patients are adults, with no children or pediatrics.
 The goal is to identify patterns in drug consumption and patient demographics, which can help optimize drug inventory and improve patient care strategies.

 ## Objective
 - Understand the usage pattern of drugs